mccombspj/kurumastories/content/toyota/corona-mark-ii/MF-RT-Toyota-Corona-Mark-II-GSS-1970.md

 <b>Magazine:</b> Where is the point at which it changes into oversteer?
 It seems a little early.

-<b>Doi:</b> I thought it was a little early while testing, but the road surface was wet around the time I felt it start to slide.
+<b>Doi:</b> While I was testing, I thought it was a little early when I felt it start to slide, but the road surface was wet at that time.
 It was not so wet that there were any puddles on the road, though.

 <b>Higuchi:</b> In second gear, it's at about 40km/h, and when the radius is about 20m.